Bapiggott/IsaacDroneControl/README.md

 Refer to the [Output and Results](output.md) for details on outputs and expected outcomes.

 ### Future Work
-Enhancements to Minispec code generation, sensor optimization, and real-time control functionalities are planned for future releases.
+Enhancements to Minispec code generation, sensor optimization, and real-time control functionalities are planned for future releases.-->

 ---

-## Installation.md
 ### Installation Guide

 1. **Clone the Repository:**